tristengoodz/pysura/README.rst

 I won't.
 You can.
 I built this because I needed it.
 If our stack changes providers, or potentially if someone was willing to pay for it, I'd be willing to add support for other providers.
 But as of now, the best bet would be to open a PR and add support for your provider of choice.
 I tried to design it to be pretty modular.
 The gcloud --format=json flag is what changed the game when I found it.
+Maybe try ChatGPT to translate the gcloud commands to AWS/Azure/Etc. commands.

 FAQ:
 ^^^^